solo-io/bumblebee/docs/getting_started.md

 ## Summary

-We've just gone over how `bee` can help you harness eBPF's power to enable observability - whether on your own, or using a pre-made probe create by the community.
+We've just gone over how `bee` can help you harness eBPF's power -- whether on your own or by using pre-made probes created by the community.
-With `bee` we tried to help you gain the benefits of eBPF while minimizing the learning curve and boilerplate code.
+With `bee` we are trying to help you gain the benefits of eBPF while minimizing the learning curve and boilerplate code.
 We would love to hear your feedback!